tpfaff100/Formant_Synth/README.md

  Are you astounded yet?
 Or am I just easily amused?

-If you are, don't forget to check out the simpler programs in the 'hybrid' and 'initial_research' folders.
-They were not dead-ends I just didn't have time to keep going with them.
+If you are astounded, don't forget to check out the simpler programs in the 'hybrid' and 'initial_research' folders.

+The simpler programs were not dead-ends I just didn't have time to keep going with them.

 Enjoy.